hammer-space/csi-plugin/README.md

 * CLONE_VOLUME

 ## Volume Types
-Block Volume
+File-backed Block Volume (raw device)
-- Storage is exposed to the container as a block device
+- Storage is exposed to the container as a raw device
 - Exists as a special device file on a Hammerspace share (backing share)

-File-backed Mounted (filesystem) volume
+File-backed Mounted volume (filesystem)
 - Storage is exposed to the container as a directory
 - Exists as a special device file on a Hammerspace share (backing share) which contains a filesystem

-Mounted (shared filesystem) volume
+Share-backed Mounted volume (shared filesystem)
 - Storage is exposed to the container as a directory
 - Exists as a Hammerspace share
+- Mounted via NFS

 ## Plugin Dependencies